 For the last twenty-nine years, John has been a member of the Federal Trial Bar, has first-chair trial experience, and has tried numerous cases to judgment.
 John also has appellate experience.
 His litigation experience includes prosecuting and defending appeals in both state and federal appellate court.

-John serves as an Adjunct Professor at the Honorable Society of Kings’ Inns in 2017 and 2018 in conjunction with the Chicago Kent College of Law.
+John served as a guest lecturer at the Honorable Society of Kings’ Inns in 2017 and 2018 in conjunction with the Chicago Kent College of Law.
 He served as Host and Guest Lecturer of visiting Irish Barristers in Chicago, Illinois in 2016 in conjunction with the Chicago Kent College of Law.
 John has also served as an Adjunct Professor (Accelerated Trial Advocacy for Intellectual Property, including misappropriation of trade secrets, trademarks and patents) at the John Marshall Law School in Chicago.
-And John, has served as an Instructor at the Illinois Professional Responsibility Institute, which is an arm of the Illinois Supreme Court.
+Additionally, John has served as an Instructor at the Illinois Professional Responsibility Institute, which is an arm of the Illinois Supreme Court.

 John has been awarded an AV® Preeminent Peer Review Rating from Martindale-Hubbell, its highest possible rating for ethical standards and legal ability.
 He is named a Top Commercial Litigator by the Leading Lawyers Network, which consists of the top 5% of Illinois Lawyers, as selected by his peers.
 John has also been recognized as one of Chicago’s Top Lawyers for 2018 in recognition of excellence and achievements by the legal community, as published in the Chicago Tribune.
 He received his B.A., with honors, from Niles College of Loyola University of Chicago and his J.D., with honors, from DePaul University College of Law.